ubco-cmps/data550_course/class/project2.md

 Note: you do NOT need to answer the research questions!
 In this task we will only evaluate your ability to create research questions.

-1. Present and record the results of your EDA as a 5-min video.
+1. Present and record the results of your EDA as a 5-min video (We really mean it this time about the 5 min video!
+That's in total!!).
 (20 marks)

 Important: I am not expecting any video-editing, fancy equipment, or even a slide presentation.
 I want to hear the results of the analysis from you in fewer than five minutes (!).